tmoulik/Kaggle/README.md

 ## My position
 The winning score was 82.9072, while this code scored 82.5870, and secured a position of 1368/5123, in the top 27%

+## How you can contribute:
+Feel free to modify this code and beat the my score!
+And let me know about it!